Mtor

 As mTOR is an important target for cancer, aging and other metabolic diseases, understanding the distinct and overlapping regulation and functions of the two mTOR complexes is critical for the development of more effective therapeutic strategies.

 T cells, cells of blood and lymph vessels, smooth muscle cells and tumor cells are particularly sensitive to mTOR inhibition.
 In hereditary cystic kidney disease, mTOR is upregulated in the epithelial cells of renal cysts.
-In animal models, rapamycin leads to apoptosis of the cyst wall cells and thus inhibits the growth of the cysts; overactivation of mTORC1 leads to a breakdown of the amino acid glutamine, as a result of which the level of the stress hormone FGF21 rises.
-With the administration of glutamine, the FGF21 levels could be reduced and the physiological impairments prevented.
+In animal models, rapamycin leads to apoptosis of the cyst wall cells and thus inhibits the growth of the cysts.
+An overactivation of mTORC1 leads to a degradation of the amino acid glutamine as a result of which the level of the stress hormone FGF21 increases.
+The administration of glutamine can reduce FGF21 levels and thus prevent pathological impairments.

 Dysregulation of the mTOR signaling pathway promotes the development of metabolic diseases such as diabetes, obesity and tumors.
 Numerous tumours are characterized by a dysregulated mTORC1 signalling network and glutamine dependence.

-mTOR downregulation has been observed in many types of cancer.
+mTOR downregulation has been observed in many cancers.
 As part of the PI3K/Akt signaling pathway, there is broad interest in the biology of mTOR in all cancers.
 Inhibition of mTOR has been studied for nearly a decade.
 Everolimus, temsirolimus and zotarolimus are three of the most commonly used mTOR inhibitors used in clinical treatment today.

 LiteratureThis section has been translated automatically.